startup-factory/actor-facebook-scraper/README.md

 * New reviews don't contain a rating from 1 to 5, but rather is positive or negative
 * Cut-off date for posts happen on the original posted date, not edited date, i.e: posts show as `February 20th 2:11AM`, but that's the edited date, the actual post date is `February 19th 11:31AM` provided on the DOM
 * The order of items aren't necessarily the same as seen on the page, and not sorted by date
-* Comments of comments (nested comments / conversations) aren't included in the output, only top level comments on the posts.
+* Comments of comments (nested comments / conversations) aren't included in the output, only top-level comments on the posts.

 ## Versioning

 This project adheres to semver.

 * Major versions means a change in the output or input format, and change in behavior.
-* Minor versions means new features
+* Minor versions mean new features
-* Patch versions means bug fixes / optimizations (changed to `README.md` aren't tagged)
+* Patch versions mean bug fixes/optimizations (changes to `README.md` aren't tagged)

 ## Upcoming

-* Separated dataset for posts, comments and reviews
+* Separated dataset for posts, comments, and reviews

 ## License